What time is qualifying at the Singapore Grand Prix on Saturday?

 Formula 1 heads back to Japan and the Suzuka Circuit, where Max Verstappen clinched his world title last year

-Max Verstappen is looking to bounce back in Japan this weekend after his incredible 10-race win streak ended in Singapore after Carlos Sainz’s thrilling victory.
+Max Verstappen is looking to bounce back in Japan this weekend after his incredible 10-race win streak ended in Singapore following Carlos Sainz’s thrilling victory.

 The Ferrari driver held off Lando Norris, George Russell and Lewis Hamilton in the closing stages to claim his 2nd Formula 1 victory - and the first non-Red Bull win since Russell’s triumph for Mercedes in Brazil last November.